databricks-industry-solutions/security-analysis-tool/docs/setup.md

         ```

-  * Create a secret for workspace PAT token
+  * Create a secret for the workspace PAT token

       **Note**: Replace \<workspace_id\> with your SAT deployment workspace id.
        You can find your workspace id by following the instructions [here](https://docs.databricks.com/workspace/workspace-details.html)